Pasco cops seek man who found wallet, but didn’t return it

-The Pasco Police Department is looking for a man who was filmed pocketing a cash-stuffed wallet he found without making any apparent effort to return it to its owner.
+The Pasco police is looking for a man who was filmed pocketing a cash-stuffed wallet he found without making any apparent effort to return it to its owner.

 The police department said the man who found the wallet in an unidentified parking lot proceeded to get a hair cut, which is where the owner happened to be.
 The wallet contained the owner’s rent money and contact information.